3 Days cycling. 579km

 Fundraising Target | 80% Fundraising due end April |

 - Accommodation (Mostly twin share.
-Single supplements are available to buy in January)
+Single supplements are available to buy by January)

 - All food (3 meals and the best feedstops you’ve ever seen)